BillJr99/Ursinus-CS474-Spring2022/_pages/Activities/activity-humanfactors.md

         - "What other human factors might you account for when designing a software system?"
         - "How and when should you evaluate the speed-accuracy tradeoff and other physiological and psychological human factors?"
         - "How might human factors considerations change under different modalities; for example, looking at a button to click on it versus tapping it with a finger?"
+        - "Give your partner a number of choices (for example, where to go for lunch) for two or three questions, and measure how long it takes them to make a decision.
+Plot the time versus the number of choices.
+What do you observe?
+Did it follow the model given by <a href=\"https://en.wikipedia.org/wiki/Hick%27s_law\">Hick's Law</a>?"

 tags:
   - humanfactors